StackVista/stackstate-docs/use/checks-and-monitors/manage-monitors.md

 * Details of the monitor functions provided by StackPacks can be found in [the StackPack documentation](../../stackpacks/integrations/README.md).
 * You can [create a custom monitor](../../develop/developer-guides/monitors/create-custom-monitors.md) from scratch using the StackState CLI.

 It might be beneficial to modify an existing monitor definition to change its parameters, run interval or to disable it.
-All of these actions are done by utilizing the StackState CLI and are described in greater detail in the following sections.
+All of these actions are done with the StackState CLI and are described in greater detail in the following sections.

 ### Edit

-Monitor configuration can be changed by modifying the monitor definition.
+Monitor configuration can be changed by editing the monitor definition.

-1. Find the ID or the identifier of the monitor to be modified.
+1. Find the ID or the identifier of the monitor that you want to edit.
 For example:
    * **In the StackState UI:** Inspect the monitor definition using the context menu (...) of the [monitor result panel](/use/checks-and-monitors/monitors.md#monitor-results).
    * **In the StackState CLI:** List the monitors using `sts monitor list` or `stac monitor list`.
 2. Export the monitor definition into a file named `path/to/export.stj`: